Please enter your email in order to download this publication.

 We wish personal change was this easy but our experience suggests that if an HR leader isn’t showing those capabilities before the transformation, it’s not because they’re overwhelmed by transactions and bureaucracy.
 No amount of burden-shifting will magically transform a tactical doer into a strategic thinker.

 Getting higher caliber talent requires that you crisply define the differentiating capabilities of a brilliant HR leader and thoroughly, objectively assessing your leaders against that standard.

 The Definition: We recommend a very simple framework using three factors from our 4+2 Model – Business Junkie, HR Disciple and Trusted Advisor.

 - A Business Junkie both knows and loves business.
-She understands the strategic, operational, financial and people sides of your business as well as any business executive.
-She warmly embraces the capitalistic elements of making and selling a product or service to make money for the business and shareholders.
+They understand the strategic, operational, financial and people sides of your business as well as any business executive.
+They warmly embrace the capitalistic elements of making and selling a product or service to make money for the business and shareholders.

-- An HR Disciple is deep in his area of expertise (talent acquisition, HRBP, compensation, etc.) and has a strong working knowledge of other key HR functions.
-He combines that knowledge to strategically and holistically solve business problems.
+- An HR Disciple is deep in their area of expertise (talent acquisition, HRBP, compensation, etc.) and has a strong working knowledge of other key HR functions.
+They combine that knowledge to strategically and holistically solve business problems.

-- A Trusted Advisor is seen as professionally capable and she builds great executive relationships.
-Her clients believe that she has their best interests at heart and they’re willing to follow her advice and be influenced by her logical, well-informed point of view.
+- A Trusted Advisor is seen as professionally capable and they build warm executive relationships.
+Their clients believe that they have their best interests at heart and they’re willing to follow their advice and be influenced by their logical, well-informed point of view.

 Assessing for “fit”: We’ve seen both a comprehensive and a lighter approach be effective in assessing your HR leaders against this definition.
 The comprehensive approach involves looking at both the personality and capability factors that will predict success.
 If you’re shifting to a dramatically more complex environment, where past performance might not predict future performance, the comprehensive approach will be most helpful.